|

 unexpected foal colours regardless of the owners.
 These are the ones I

-from Helga of Houlland.
+from Helga of Houlland, foaled in 1962.
 The problem of "skewbald" registrations leaves me

 not knowing what the basic colour might be where it occurs. |